 Enjoy the medieval architecture of Krk Town before heading south to Baska, where the island’s loveliest beach hugs the coast.
 Wine lovers should visit the pretty hilltop village of Vrbnik, home to some top-notch white wines.

-Feast on the fabulous seafood in the waterside restaurants in Cres Town, before relaxing on the beaches at Valun and Lubenice towards the south of the island.
+In the waterside restaurants in Cres Town, you can east on the fabulous seafood, before relaxing on the beaches at Valun and Lubenice towards the south of the island.

 If you’re already in Cres, it’s hard to resist driving to the southernmost tip of the island, where a bridge connects it to Losinj.
 This remarkably fragrant island is filled with luxuriant green vegetation, whose aromas keep you company on walks through wooded trails.

 Take in the lively scene around the harbour in the main village, Mali Losinj, whose colourful architecture hints at its Venetian past, or take a boat trip to admire one of the island’s marvels – a colony of about 150 bottlenose dolphins that have made their home in the island’s waters.

 Croatia isn’t particularly known for its sandy beaches, as you’ll usually find pebbly or rocky ones instead.
 But the little island of Rab, just to the east of Cres, has managed to snaffle about 30 sandy beaches in spite of its diminutive size – the aptly named Paradise (or Rajska, as it’s called) being the most popular.

 It’s not just the beach experience that sets Rab apart – Rab Town surely ranks as one of the most beautiful in Croatia, with a glittering medieval centre, winding marble alleys and a distinctive skyline of elegant bell towers.

 Overshadowed by its glitzier, bigger neighbours Hvar and Brac, little Solta tends to get overlooked.
 But it’s only a short ferry ride from Split, and a world away from Croatia’s second-largest city.